vvvvpm/uppm/README.md

 ## Scripting

-Uppm packages are basically C# 7.3 scripts parsed and executed via dotnet-script (and inherently via Roslyn).
-The metadata is a specifically formatted comment above the script, so already existing C# coding tools can be used with it (mostly).
-An object is passed to the script execution to be a `host`, which members and functions will become part of the global scope of the script.
+Uppm packages are basically either C# 7.3 scripts parsed and executed via dotnet-script (and inherently via Roslyn) or Powershell scripts.
+The metadata is a specifically formatted comment above the script, so already existing coding tools can be used with them (mostly).

+In C# an object is passed to the script execution to be a `host`, which members and functions will become part of the global scope of the script.
 Each script should return an object which contains `Action` typed members.
 These translate to actions which can be called via uppm, similar to custom commands of an npm package.
 The only required action by uppm is `Install`.

 ``` CSharp
 /* uppm 2.0 {